 The Senior Slide, Senior Slack, or whatever kind of alliteration you would like to use, is an issue of disengagement that hits most graduating students wrapping up their vigorous schooling career.
 If you are not familiar the term, the Senior Slide is that magical yet dangerous last semester when early college decision letters decrease motivation to finish out the semester strong.

-Over the past two years, Sicora has worked with six classes of Wayzata High School students introducing them to the 8 Factors of Engagement, 4 Colors of Insights, and LeaderShip at the Helm models.
+Over the past two years, Sicora has worked with six classes of Wayzata High School students introducing them to the 8 Factors of Engagement, 4 Colors of Insights, and Leading from the Helm models.
 Through a survey of statements, we pulsed their engagement and looked for thematic trends.
 With the 8 Factors of Engagement as a guide, the students used the tools of appreciative inquiry, active questioning, and analysis of the data to discover just what it was that was causing this drop in engagement.

 The 8 Factors of Engagement is a measurement device that helps to surface opportunities.
 This is a model that Sicora has used for years with organizations of all kinds and sizes, but we recently started to develop and implement it in non-business contexts.